Dirac brackets for classical radiative observables: Introduction

-In this paper, we show that the exponential representation of the S-matrix \cite{Damgaard:2021ipf,Damgaard:2023ttc}, denoted by $\hat{N}$, provides a natural way to define gauge-invariant matrix elements which are classical generating functionals of all scattering observables.
-In the conservative regime, it has been proven that the four-point matrix element of the $\hat{N}$ operator with external massive particle states is exactly the radial action \cite{Damgaard:2023ttc,Gonzo:2024xjk}.
+In this paper, we show that the exponential representation of the S-matrix~\cite{Damgaard:2021ipf,Damgaard:2023ttc}, denoted by $\hat{N}$, provides a natural way to define gauge-invariant matrix elements which are classical generating functionals of all scattering observables.
+In the conservative regime, it has been proven that the four-point matrix element of the $\hat{N}$ operator with external massive particle states is exactly the radial action~\cite{Damgaard:2023ttc,Gonzo:2024xjk}.
 In section \ref{sec:Noperator} we will develop a coherent state expansion of the $\hat{N}$ operator, where higher-point matrix elements with graviton states are required to define the minimal set of gauge-invariant data.
 In section \ref{sec:Dirac_brackets} we then combine this novel representation with the KMOC formalism, showing how the recently introduced Dirac brackets and the graviton commutation relations provide a new formula to compute classical scattering observables.
 Finally, in section \ref{sec:angular_momentum} we apply our findings to compute the spin kick and the angular momentum of spinning bodies at 2PM and to higher orders in spin.
+In particular, we compute the latter up to the eleventh order in the spin, generalizing the quadratic in spin results~\cite{Jakobsen:2021zvh}.

 \paragraph*{Conventions} For the $(4+N)$-point matrix elements $\mathcal{M}_{4+N}\left(p_1, p_2 ; p_1^{\prime}, p_2^{\prime}, k_1^{\prime}, \ldots, k_N^{\prime}\right)$, we will label the momenta of the incoming (resp. outgoing) massive legs with $p_1^\mu, p_2^\mu$ (resp. $p_1^{\prime \mu}$, $p_2^{\prime \mu}$), while the $N$ outgoing gravitons will have momenta $k_1^{\prime \mu}, \ldots, k_N^{\prime \mu}$.
 We further define the momentum transfers $q_j^\mu=\hbar \bar{q}_j^\mu$ and the classical 4-velocities $v_j^\mu= \bar{p}_j^\mu/\bar{m}_j$ with $j=1,2$